tania-gole/Thrive4U/README.md

-# Thrive4U — Website
+# Thrive4U Website

-A professional website for Thrive4U Coaching & Consulting, built for life coach and consultant Sanah Singh Tomar.
+A professional website for Thrive4U Coaching & Consulting, built for executive coach and consultant Sanah Singh Tomar.

 ## Overview
 A clean, mobile-responsive 4-page site built with Next.js (App Router), deployed on Vercel.
 All content is managed directly in code — no CMS.